princenyeche/jiraone/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-# Jira one
+# jiraone
 A REST API Implementation to Jira Cloud APIs for creating reports and for performing other Jira queries.

 ## Configurations
 Install using `pip`.
-You have to be on Python >= 3.8.x to utilize this script.
+You have to be on Python >= 3.6.x to utilize this script.
+From version 0.7.9 will require Python 3.8.x and above.
 * Download Python and install it on your device by visiting [python.org](https://python.org/downloads)
 * Run the below command either using a virtual environment or from your Python alias
 ```bash